jnawang/thermal_acclimation_in_ecosystem_respiration/README.md

 -   This file includes basic information for each site, including lat, long, IGBP, climate class, availability of measured SWC, key variable names in each flux file
 -   It is pre-required to run the workflow.

+3.  cmdstanr should be installed in order to run some scripts in the *workflows* folder.

-3. Scripts in the *workflows* folder should be executed in numerical order.
+4. Scripts in the *workflows* folder should be executed in numerical order.
 The scrips that share the same number but have different letters (e.g., 01_02a and 01_02b) can be run in parallel.

-4. In the beginning of each script, it states the approximate time for running that script.
+5. In the beginning of each script, it states the approximate time for running that script.
 The time is tested on a Mac mini, so it may vary on different computers.